InnaGarbuz/book-store/README.md

-# BookApp
+# Book Store

 ## Description

-This Book Apps application is designed for viewing, adding, editing, and deleting books.
+This Book Store application is designed for viewing, adding, editing, and deleting books.
 Users can add book details such as title, description, author, year and image.
 By default, 5 books are pre-added to the app, which can be edited or deleted.
 Newly added books are not saved in the current version, but this functionality will be implemented in future updates.

 ## Features